 My teaching style is heavily influenced by Howard Gardner's multiple intelligences.
 I like to tailor my lessons to the learning style of the student, especially when dealing with building block knowledge.
 I also believe that learning should be interactive and exploratory allowing the student to continuously build on existing knowledge.

 Outside of academia, I love arts and crafts.
 I knit, sew, and work with clay whenever I have some spare time.
 I also garden.
 I love cooking and baking.

-Wilfrid Laurier University - BA, Contemporary Studies and Leadership
+Undergraduate Degree: Wilfrid Laurier University - Bachelor in Arts, Contemporary Studies and Leadership

 AP US History